Topics

 Accelerating fleet electrification

-Electrification of fleets can be achieved in part through national taxation reforms, but also by steering companies towards zero-emission fleets at the EU level, boosting EU-wide demand, strengthening investments and scaling up zero-emission vehicles production in the EU.
+Electrification of fleets can be achieved in part through national taxation reforms, boosting EU-wide demand, strengthening investments and scaling up zero-emission vehicles production in the EU.

-The corporate car market’s transition to zero-emission vehicles already makes economic sense and the shift will be profitable from a total cost of ownership perspective for fleets in Europe.
-Companies have a role to play in the transition by electrifying corporate fleets and should use the opportunity to lead the change.
+The corporate car market’s transition to zero-emission vehicles is already profitable from a total cost of ownership perspective.
+Companies also get more tax benefits than households when purchasing a car.
+Businesses should be leading on electrification.
 In fact, many companies have already committed to electrifying 100% of their fleets by 2030 as part of their broader sustainability strategies.

 Charging infrastructure needs

-Charging infrastructure is the key to accelerate fleet electrification.
-Deployment of on-street public infrastructure should be prioritised, together with city charging hubs including high-power charging stations, making charging simpler for taxis and private-hire vehicles.
-But a new “right to plug” legislation should also be implemented, so the permission of building owners in advance of installing charging points is not needed and overnight slow charging at home is also quickly and easily made available.
+Charging infrastructure is key to accelerating fleet electrification.
+Steady deployment of on-street public infrastructure should be prioritised, together with city charging hubs including high-power charging stations, making charging simpler for taxis and private-hire vehicles.
+But effective implementation of the right to plug legislation across Member States is needed, so the permission of building owners in advance of installing charging points is not required and overnight slow charging at home is also quickly and easily made available.

 Harmonised, future-proof infrastructure is necessary to recharge the dozens of millions of EVs due to hit the roads this decade and finally curb the increasing trend in road transport emissions.